NVIDIA-Omniverse/usd-plugin-samples/README.md

 - The set of USD libraries that the schema depends on.
 Typically at minimum this consists of `arch`, `tf`, `vt`, `sdf`, and `usd` (and only necessary for codeful schemas)
 - Whether or not the schema is codeless (by default, the schema is codeful, so this is only necessary if you have a codeless schema)

-These optoins can be configured as follows in the `repo.toml` file:
+These options can be configured as follows in the `repo.toml` file:

 ```
 [repo_usd]